victoriadeyemi/weather-app/README.md

 # weather-app
-Weather dashboard created with html, CSS and javaScript

-# Team-profile-generator

 ## Description
-Team Profile Generator Application made with javaScript.
+Weather dashboard created with html, CSS and javaScript.
 This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 This application enables a manager as a user to generate a webpage that displays their team's basic info so that they have quick access to their emails and GitHub profiles.